-Contact your National Representative and discuss the situation with him/her.
-He/she will assist you with what your next step should be depending upon the specifics of your local.
+Contact your National Representative and discuss the situation.
+They will assist you with what your next step should be depending upon the specifics of your local.

-6.9 Ple ease examine the supply of unused cheques on hand. but e any of the unused cheques not filled out, t already signed by one or more of the ning officers? □ Yes □ No 7 Concern Cheques should never be pre-signed.
-A pre-signed anyone, perhaps a stranger, or perhaps a dishorder personal reasons, rather than for local busing nest member =(Recommendation Cheques should never be pre-signed by either of However, sometimes because of geographic prob same city.
-The Secretary-Treasurer should write information and mail it to the second cheque sign Secretary-Treasurer.
-Once returned, the Secreta the cheque to the payee. blems the sign out the chequ er for them to ing officers a le with all the sign and ret e pertinent urn to the 6.10 one a)We fer to the summary of motions (financial relatedes only) you wrote out in Section 4 (Page 10): ere all of the motions to purchase or pay for mething, that were approved of by the d □ Yes □ No □ n/a b)We we wh embership, carried out? ere there any expenditures made which re not approved by a motion in the minutes, ich do not appear to have been authorized the local's bylaws? □ Yes □ No 3 Concern Same as 6.7 b) =(Recommendation Same as 6.7 b)
+6.9 Please examine the supply of unused cheques on hand. a) Are any of the unused cheques not filled out, but already signed by one or more of the signing officers? ?
+Concern Cheques should never be pre-signed.
+A pre-signed blank cheque could be misused by anyone, perhaps a stranger, or perhaps a dishonest member who could write a cheque for personal reasons, rather than for local business.
+200 Recommendation Cheques should never be pre-signed by either of the two signing officers.
+However, sometimes because of geographic problems the signing officers are not in the same city.
+The Secretary-Treasurer should write out the cheque with all the pertinent information and mail it to the second cheque signer for them to sign and return to the Secretary-Treasurer.
+Once returned, the Secretary-Treasurer would co-sign and send out the cheque to the payee.
+Refer to the summary of motions (financial related ones only) you wrote out in Section 4 (Page 10): 1) Were all of the motions to purchase or pay for something, that were approved of by the membership, carried out?
+1) Were there any expenditures made which were not approved by a motion in the minutes, which do not appear to have been authorized by the local's bylaws? ?
+Concern Same as 6.7 b) = \ Recommendation Same as 6.7 b)